-By Raeb22 from Denver, CO
+By Rachelle from Denver, CO

 They are probably grain or rice weevils.
 Usually found in food processing plants.
 They could've been in the mix when you bought it or something else you had stored near it.
 They like old flour, rice, and even chocolate.
 I worked at a candy shop and we had a problem with them.
 Throw the mix out and check your other goods.
 Clean where ever you had it stored with bleach water.
 They will spread.
 I don't think they are harmful but I wouldn't want to eat anything that bugs have crawled over that I couldn't wash.

 The way to keep bugs from your flour products: clean clear glass jars.
 Nothing better.
 If the flour is suspect and you have a deep freeze place the flour in there for 2 weeks.
 That will kill any bugs present.
 Not sure I'd want to use it though.
 I agree, if it's a new product take it back.
 If it's one you've had around the glass jars are the way to go.
-I get my large jars (they hold a 2.5kg bag of flour) from the Subway near us.
-The restaurants get their pickles etc in them.
-They give them to me free for the asking.
-I also agree that you can make your own mixes.
-It's so easy and will cost you about 10 cents instead of $2 for the same amount.

 The first thing I do when I buy flour, pancake mix, cake mixes, rice, any grain products, etc. is put them in the freezer for about 3 days then all the bug eggs are killed.
 Most of the time the products have the bug eggs in them already.
-After about 3 days I take them out of the freezer.
-I haven't had any problems with anything after I do this.
-After opening anything I usually keep my food in tight lidded plastic or glass containers.

 Yes, they're weevils and you don't want them!
 You'll have to throw that pancake mix away.
 In the future, store grains, flours, mixes, etc. in well-sealed plastic boxes or in the refrigerator.